chelh/VBASync/README.md

 in translations and [issue #1](https://github.com/chelh/VBASync/issues/1) (Access database support).

-To build the tool, you will need to download [`VBACompressionCodec.dll`](https://github.com/chelh/VBACompressionCodec/releases), and drop it in the `src/` directory.
+To build the tool, you will need Visual Studio 2017.
+You will also need to download [`VBACompressionCodec.dll`](https://github.com/chelh/VBACompressionCodec/releases), and drop it in the `src` directory.

 <h2>License</h2>
 Copyright © 2017 Chelsea Hughes